kkschauhan/GenAIGoogle_PolicyBazaar/README.md

 But I think we should get to know each other a bit more.
 Let's start from me.<br>

-I have been React frontend and a Node.js backend.
+I am built on React frontend and a Node.js backend.
 There are two primary components:<br>
 * main (frontend interface)
 * backend (server)<br>